genestack/user-tutorials/source/guide/pipelines-rawQC-preprocessing.rst

 Sequences" modules of the FastQC report.
 Keep in mind this application should not be used with RNA-seq data as it will remove observed differences in expression level.

-This tool is based on the Tally_.
+This tool is based on Tally_.

 .. _Tally: http://www.ebi.ac.uk/~stijn/reaper/tally.html